m1lkman/Update-PlexMediaServer/README.md

 Optional

-Change the name Admin in the $UserName parameter. ($UserName = "").
+Change $UserName parameter. ($UserName = "").
 This prevents you from manually typing the username in this parameter each time.

 ```
 $UserName = "PMSUser"